SSA1MON/compress-img/README.md

 </p>

 ## Description
-The script is based on [mozjpeg](https://github.com/mozilla/mozjpeg ) by Mozilla.
+The script is based on [pillow](https://github.com/python-pillow/Pillow) library.
 Receives the input path, goes through all the directories inside, compresses the images creating a copy of the file with a postfix and deletes the original.